MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/responsive-search-ad.md

 Currently Microsoft Advertising does not support deletion of account assets.
 Even after you delete all ads that use (are linked to) "Seamless Integration", the text asset will remain in your account with a unique system identifier.
 The next time you use the text asset e.g., "Seamless Integration" in an ad, it will retain the original Microsoft Advertising system identifier.

+> [!NOTE]
+> Responsive search ads can only be created in Search campaigns where the [Ad Group Type](ad-group.md#adgrouptype) is set to "SearchStandard".
+If the [Ad Group Type](ad-group.md#adgrouptype) is set to "SearchDynamic", then the ad group does not support responsive search ads.

 You can download all *Responsive Search Ad* records in the account by including the [DownloadEntity](downloadentity.md) value of *ResponsiveSearchAds* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).

 The following Bulk CSV example would add a new responsive search ad if a valid [Parent Id](#parentid) value is provided.